AustralianBioCommons/ables/index.md

 ### Creation of reference data assets

-ABLeS reference data allocations support research participants and consortia within the life sciences to access the dedicated compute capacity required to efficiently construct reference data.
+ABLeS reference data allocations support research groups and consortia within the life sciences to access the dedicated compute capacity required to efficiently construct reference data.

 ### Production bioinformatics

 Institutes, consortia and core facilities are increasingly facing issues scaling their in-house compute and data infrastructure to the questions, sample sizes, and data set sizes they are addressing as part of their research programs.
-ABLeS production allocations support these participants to implement and run their computational workflow approaches for omics data analysis *at scale*.
+ABLeS production allocations support these groups to implement and run their computational workflow approaches for omics data analysis *at scale*.

 ### Software accelerator